+Youth

-Youth - Attracting young people to Washtenaw County and public transit
+Attracting and retaining young people in Washtenaw County

 The cultural change required to help achieve Washtenaw's goals and address its needs must start with young people.
 Ensuring that young people have mobility options, and understand them, will mean that they benefit from greater independence and access to local opportunities and the County benefits by retaining a diverse population.